magicbell/magicbell-js/packages/magicbell/README.md

 ### Notifications

-#### Fetch notifications
+#### Fetch notifications for a user

 Fetch a user's notifications.
-Notifications are sorted in descendent order by the sent_at timestamp.
+Notifications are sorted in descending order by the sent_at timestamp.

 ```js
 await magicbell.notifications.list({